jacob-zietek/SyllabusStripper/README.md

 ## What's next for Syllabus Stripper

-[Talk about future plans and how we can improve upon this project further]

-- Apply more effective models to get a lower error on extracting events
+Apply more effective models to get a lower error on extracting events Incorporate ML into the extraction process
-- Support more file types?
+Support more niche file types
-- Idk add more later lul
+Automatically export to an online calendar instead of leaving that to the user Incorporate user input to set up things like recurrent events or things our model could have missed Polish the main website